kenttuominen/Bluetooth_fixer/README.md

 1. Clone the repo to the tdcs home folder (/home/tdcs), using `git clone <URL>`
 2. Enter the folder labeled Bluetooth_fixer using the command `cd /home/tdcs/Bluetooth_fixer`
 3. Run the **setup.sh** script by typing `bash setup.sh`
-  - Make sure you do not run the command as root user; if you do not know what this is don't worry
+*Make sure you do not run the command as root user; if you do not know what this is don't worry*
-4. Enter the password in the lower
+4. Enter the password for the computer if prompted
+5. You should see the bluetooth reset icon appear in the favorites bar on the left.